ashish1610dhiman/learning_norms_with_mcmc_from_pcfg_IJCAI21/README.md

 # Go into the repository
 $ cd learning_norms_with_mcmc_from_pcfg_IJCAI21

+# Ensure the repository is in the correct branch for the IJCAI experiments
+$ git checkout non_compliance

 # Install depenencies using pip
 $ pip install -r requirements.txt

-# Or install depenencies in a conda env
+# Or install dependencies in a virtual environment, e.g. for conda:
 $ conda create --name <env_name> --file requirements.txt
 ```